DynamicsShop/SD-Catch-Weight/SD-Catch-Weight-Release-Notes.md

 - AppSource App - The Item Ledger Entry table was extended to surface Units and the Item Units table was retired.

+- AppSource App - On the Item Card, the Insufficient Units Action can be set to warn or block.
+This message is raised when the system is unable to apply units on the ILE record when insufficient units exist in stock.

 - AppSource App - Functionality was created to clear off Remaining Catch Weight Units where the Remaining Qty on the ILE entry is 0.

 - AppSource App - Lot No, Expiration Date, and Item Category Code are now shown by default on the Item Ledger Entry List.